thachmpham/thachmpham.github.io/md/gdb/symbol.md

 +---------------------+
 | Other Regions...    |
 +---------------------+
 ```

 :::
 ::::::::::::::

-<span style="color: yellow">Add symbol file</span>

-After loaded symbol file, GDB uses the given sections and addresses to determine the memory addresses of the symbols contained in those sections.
+Tell GDB to load the symbols in math.o.
+The given section addresses are needed for GDB to put the symbols to correct places in memory.

 ```sh
 (gdb) add-symbol-file math.o 0x7ffff7ffa040 -s .data 0x7ffff7ffa070